Listening for Dark Photon Radio from the Galactic Centre: Signals and Detection Sensitivity

 To set a limit on, or find evidence for, a DP we require the signal power to be larger than the minimum detectable flux density of a radio telescope.
-In~Fig.~\ref{fig:WDDPGCpopulation} we plot the sensitivity reach of SKA~\cite{dewdney2013ska1}, GBT~\cite{GBT} and ALMA~\cite{ALMA} with 100 hours of observation of the GC, which together cover a broad frequency range from 50~MHz to 950~GHz as described in Appendix~\ref{sec:radiotelescopes}.
+This is defined as the fluctuation of the telescope receiver output in a frequency band cumulated over the observation time.
+Given the narrow bandwidth of the signal, the minimum detectable flux could be orders of magnitude below the continuous background~\cite{condon2016essential}.
+In~Fig.~\ref{fig:WDDPGCpopulation} we plot the sensitivity reach of SKA~\cite{dewdney2013ska1}, GBT~\cite{GBT} and ALMA~\cite{ALMA} with 100 hours of observation of the GC, which together cover a broad frequency range from 50~MHz to 950~GHz, as described in Appendix~\ref{sec:radiotelescopes}.
 For the signal from NSs we set $R_{\max}=3$~pc, motivated by the field view of GBT (at high frequencies $\gtrsim 10$~GHz this may require beams to be combined or a prolonged observation time).
 Additionally, the signal from NSs allows us to set constraints on dark photons in the mass window of 15 to 35~$\mu$eV using the flux density limit data (with background correction) based on observations of the GC with GBT~\cite{Foster:2022fxn} in the Breakthrough Listen (BL) project, which covers a range of 2.9~pc from the GC.

-We note that non-accreting WDs can also lead to resonant DP conversion, and we analyse the resulting signals in Appendix~\ref{app:WDnon}.
+We note that non-accreting WDs can also lead to resonant DP conversion.
 One possibility is conversion in a WD's atmosphere, which consists of a dense plasma.
 Due to the relatively low temperatures, the signals from this environment are weaker than those from an accreting WD, but future observations might still surpass the cosmological constraint depending on the assumed dark matter density profile.
 Additionally, some isolated WDs might be surrounded by a hot corona, which would lead to strong signals if present in a sizeable fraction of stars.
 However, as yet there is no compelling evidence of such corona and instead only upper limits on the would-be plasma densities for particular WDs.
+Details of the signals from these environments and the resulting detection prospects are presented in Appendix~\ref{sec:attenuation}.